-After completing an addiction treatment program, many people wonder: what’s next?
+After completing an addiction treatment in New Jersey, many people wonder: what’s next?
 Equipped with the new skills and clarity gained through the many therapeutic interventions offered in therapy, those in recovery are free to return home full-time.
 However, only some individuals in recovery may have a sober and stable home environment to return to.
 That is not the case for everyone.
 When individuals in recovery need an environment that continues their healing, sober living in New Jersey is available.

 What is Sober Living Housing?

 Sober living housing is a way for individuals in the early phases of recovery to maintain a sense of independence.
 All while maintaining sobriety.
 In sober living housing, residents live together in groups.
 In these groups, they follow a set of guidelines.
 These are put in place to help them stay on the road to long-term abstinence from alcohol and other drugs.

 Sober living in New Jersey functions as a safe and transitional space between addiction treatment and an individual in recovery living and managing their substance use disorder (SUD) on their own.
 You may have heard them referred to as any of the following supportive environments:

 If you are finished with or about to complete treatment and believe you would benefit from sober living in New Jersey, it is important to take the steps to do so.
 This type of housing can help you along the stages of recovery.
 Further, sober living housing leads to higher rates of sustained sobriety.
 They are also connected to successful transitions into community living after drug and alcohol rehabilitation.

 Sober living housing benefits many different people in different situations after they have completed an addiction treatment program.
 When your home environment cannot offer you the same balance that was available in addiction treatment, sober living is there to help.
 On the other hand, those in recovery who simply need the extra assurance that they will not relapse after treatment also benefit from sober living housing.